THE "RUNNINGEST" HORSE

-But to thousands of fans who bet their shirts on him and won, Calumet Farms’ Whirlaway was more than the fifth Triple Crown winner.
-A brilliant chestnut with an unusually long and thick tail and a penchant for making every race an adventure by running all over the racetrack, in 1941 the crowd-pleasing “Mr. Longtail” often landed above Ted Williams, who batted .406 that year; Joe DiMaggio, who put together a 56-game hitting streak, and Joe Louis, who successfully defended his heavyweight title seven times, on the front pages of the nation’s sports sections.
+Jockey Eddie Arcaro called him “not the best, but the runningest” horse.
+His trainer called him dumb, stupid and crazy.
+But to thousands of fans who bet their shirts on him and won, Whirlaway was more than the fifth Triple Crown winner.
+A brilliant chestnut with an unusually long and thick tail and a penchant for running all over the racetrack, in 1941 the crowd-pleasing “Mr. Longtail” often landed above Joe DiMaggio, who had a 56-game hitting streak, and Joe Louis, who had defended his heavyweight title seven times, on the front pages of the nation’s sports sections.

-Retired after two starts at age 5, with a record of 32 wins, 15 seconds and nine third from 60 starts and a bankroll of $561,161, which made him the all-time money earning thoroughbred, Whirlaway became a successful sire, and died in 1953 in Normandy, France.
+Retired at age 5, with a record of 32 wins, 15 seconds and nine thirds from 60 starts and a bankroll of $561,161, which made him the all-time money-earning thoroughbred, Whirlaway became a successful sire.
 He was inducted into racing’s Hall of Fame in 1959.

 Click here to view the 1941 Belmont Stakes results chart